-Symptoms of Food Intolerance
+What are the Symptoms of Food Intolerances?

 It is becoming more apparent that food intolerance is a very important health consideration, as it can cause variety of symptoms that may lead to long-term discomfort to health and social life.

-In contrast to food allergy, food intolerance and sensitivity are not life-threatening but involve long-term distressing symptoms such as diarrhoea, weight loss, abdominal pain, and bloating and persistence of such symptoms can vary greatly.
-Food Intolerance reactions are usually delayed, occurring several hours and sometimes up to several days after specific food consumption.
+In contrast to food allergy, food intolerance and sensitivity are not life-threatening but involve long-term distressing symptoms such as diarrhoea, weight loss, abdominal pain, and bloating.
+The persistence of such symptoms can vary greatly.
+Food intolerance reactions are usually delayed, occurring several hours and sometimes up to several days after specific food consumption.
 Many of the symptoms of food intolerance are also associated with other disorders of the digestive system such as Crohn’s disease and Irritable Bowel Syndrome (IBS).
 Food intolerance may occur more frequently as individuals ages since the digestion system naturally becomes slower and the body produces less of the enzymes needed to breakdown food.

-Types of Food Intolerance
+What are the Types of Food Intolerances?

-Lactose Intolerance: An individual with lactose intolerance cannot digest milk properly due to lack or low levels of enzymes called lactase.
+Lactose intolerance: An individual with lactose intolerance cannot digest milk properly due to lack or low levels of enzymes called lactase.
 In the absence of lactase, lactose cannot be absorbed by the body resulting in symptoms such as cramps, bloating and diarrhoea.
 Specific genetic changes can lead to lactose intolerance in adults.

-Caffeine Intolerance: People with reduced caffeine sensitivity can’t tolerate small amounts of it without experiencing negative side effects.
+Caffeine intolerance: People with reduced caffeine sensitivity can’t tolerate small amounts of it without experiencing negative side effects.
 A range of factors causes caffeine sensitivity, such as genetics and the liver’s ability to metabolise caffeine.

-Alcohol Intolerance: Increased alcohol sensitivity means an individual has a higher chance of experiencing the negative effects of alcohol consumption.
+Alcohol intolerance: Increased alcohol sensitivity means an individual has a higher chance of experiencing the negative effects of alcohol consumption.
 Specific genetic glitches can influence individual’s tolerance towards alcohol.

-Sugar Sensitivity: Some individuals are less sensitive to their sugar intake compared to others and so tend to eat and drink more sugar-containing foods and drinks.
+Sugar sensitivity: Some individuals are less sensitive to their sugar intake compared to others and so tend to eat and drink more sugar-containing foods and drinks.
 Genetic changes can cause individuals to crave high sugar foods and so they eat more of them

-The importance of testing
+The Importance of Testing

 If you have experience adverse reactions to certain food products, it is important to establish whether the reason is an allergy, intolerance and/or any other reasons.
 If adverse food responses are not properly managed, these symptoms can adversely affect general health, well-being and your lifestyle.
 Find out more about our Intolerance DNA test by clicking here.